manisar2/ipy_ccmd/README.md

 ## Show Markdown from within Code Cells in Jupyter and VS Code's Interactive Python

 ## Description
+This package now serves two purposes:
-Display markdown from within code cells in IPython output, while ignoring it when run in normal Python (like usual comments).
+1. Display markdown from within code cells in IPython output, while ignoring it when run in normal Python (like usual comments).
+2. Display objects other than strings in IPython output using an extension-like function `.md()`.

 More details and explanation on [randompearls.com](https://randompearls.com/science-and-technology/information-technology/coding-and-development-reference-and-tools/show-markdown-within-code-cells-jupyter-and-vs-code-interactive-python/).